-From March 15 to May 31, the District may continuously maintain critical diversions of 40 cfs during bypass flow releases.
-From March 15 to May 31, following a storm, a bypass flow of 160 cfs will be maintained for 7 days, reduced daily by 10 cfs until the 11th day and then maintained at 120 cfs until this flow cannot be maintained.
+From March 15 to May 31, United may continuously maintain critical diversions of 40 cfs during bypass flow releases.
+From March 15 to May 31, following a storm, a bypass flow of 160 cfs will be maintained for 11 days then reduced to 120 cfs until this flow cannot be maintained.
 The smolt target flow of 120 cfs was developed from water depth surveys focused on providing downstream migrating smolts with safe, volitional passage through the lower river.
-When flows at the critical riffle fall below 120 cfs and are predicted to reach a low critical flow of 80 cfs within 5 days, smolts will be trapped and transported.
-After flows reach 80 cfs, bypass flows will be reduced by 1/3 each day for three days, reduced to 20 cfs on the fourth day and stopped on the fifth day.
-For all ramp down operations, if natural flows decline faster than the specified ramping rates and it is impossible to maintain the prescribed 1/3 daily reduction in flow, then natural flow recession will be used for that 24 hour period.
+However, when flows at the critical riffle are predicted to reach a low critical flow of 80 cfs within 5 days, smolts will be trapped and transported.
+After flows reach 80 cfs, bypass flow will be reduced by 1/3 each day for three days and reduced to 20 cfs on the fourth day.
+For all ramp down operations, if natural flows decline faster than the specified ramping rates and it is impossible to maintain the prescribed 1/3 daily reduction in flow, then natural flows will be used for that 24 hour period.

-Smolts may migrate downstream regardless of storm events, so the District will provide bypass flows of 120 cfs for smolt migration from March 15 to May 31 while maintaining critical diversions of 40 cfs when there is enough flow in the river to provide such flows.
-If there is insufficient flow in the river to provide smolt bypass flows of 120 cfs and maintain the critical diversion of 40 cfs, smolts will be trapped and transported when river flows are predicted to recede to 80 cfs within five days.
-When bypass flows are not in effect and smolts are captured in the fish trap outside of the smolt bypass flow period, they will be transported to the estuary.
+Smolts may migrate downstream regardless of storm events, so United will provide bypass flows of 120 cfs for smolt migration from March 15 to May 31 while maintaining critical diversions of 40 cfs.
+If there is not sufficient water to provide smolt bypass flows of 120 cfs and maintain the critical diversion of 40 cfs, smolts will be trapped and transported when river flows are predicted to recede to 80 cfs with 40 cfs diverted within five days.
+When adult bypass flows are not in effect and smolts are captured in the fish trap outside of the smolt bypass flow period, they will be transported to the estuary.